 GP who tried to poison mother’s partner with fake Covid jab to be sentenced

-Dr Thomas Kwan has been warned he faces a 35-year jail term for trying to kill 72-year-old Patrick O’Hara while posing as a nurse.
+Dr Thomas Kwan was obsessed with money and developed a deep knowledge of poisons

-A GP who disguised himself as a nurse and poisoned his mother’s partner with a fake Covid jab in a plot to murder him will be sentenced on Wednesday.
+A GP who disguised himself as a nurse and poisoned his mother’s partner with a fake Covid jab in a plot to murder him will be sentenced today.

 Dr Thomas Kwan has been warned he faces a 35-year jail term after he admitted trying to killing Patrick O’Hara in an extraordinary plan that was motivated by money.